tendenci/tendenci/tendenci/themes/t7-tendenci2018/README.md

 # Tendenci2018 — Tendenci Base Theme
 One base starter theme for a Tendenci site.
-This repo will replace the older "tendenci-project-template" repo.
 This theme is a fully responsive, completely customizable Bootstrap theme for Tendenci.

 <img src="screenshots/tendenci2018showcase.jpg" alt="Tendenci2018 Responsive Web Design Images for Tendenci Screenshots Tendenci" />

 ## Getting Started

-If your running Tendenci on your own local machine, feel free to clone or fork the repo.
+If you're running Tendenci on your own local machine, feel free to clone or fork the repo.
 To make changes from Tendenci's browser-based Theme Editor, you can copy and paste templates.
 Please note that css changes currently on your site may affect the css in this template.

 ## Using Bootstrap 3
-[Bootstrap](https://getbootstrap.com/) Built-ins are used to create the foundation for most of the Tendenci modules in the theme.
+[Bootstrap](https://getbootstrap.com/) built-ins are used to create the foundation for most of the Tendenci modules in the theme.
 Using Bootstrap 3 makes it possible to implement site-wide design changes instantly.
 The Bootswatch CDN is used in this theme and can be removed to reveal simple Bootstrap classic templates.
 Other themes from [Bootswatch](https://bootswatch.com/) can also be used by changing the Bootswatch CDN in the 'base.html' file.

 To add customizations on select pages, add your own unique class or id to prevent affecting the Bootstrap built-ins in other modules.